Journal

 2. Prospective data, specifically those that are defined by the business model: interest rates, loan terms, payment amounts, and the payment breakdown of interest versus principal.

-Modern Lending will need to make use of an amortization schedule, a tool that utilizes interest rates, principal, and loan term to define monthly payments.
-It is also common for lending businesses to front-load the percentage of a customer’s payments that goes towards interest versus principal.
+Modern Lending will need to make use of an amortization schedule, a tool that calculates monthly payments based on interest rates, principal, and loan terms.
+Lending businesses often front-load a larger percentage of a customer’s payments towards interest versus principal.
 An internal service on Modern Lending’s backend can track this data and modify outputs based on new inputs (i.e., new loan terms).

-The ledger database acts in tandem with the amortization schedule.
-The ledger acts as the source of truth for historical information.
+The ledger database acts in tandem with the amortization schedule as the source of truth for historical information.
 Every time the amortization schedule service needs to provide an updated view of current balances, it cross-references the amortization schedule with the ledger database to provide accurate data.

-Keeping historical information in the ledger and the amortization schedule outside of the ledger keeps Modern Lending’s data store clean and referenceable over the course of the lifetime of the loan.
+Keeping historical information in the ledger and the amortization schedule outside of the ledger keeps Modern Lending’s data store clean and referencable over the course of the lifetime of the loan.

 Notice that the ledger also needs to interact with another service divorced from the underlying ledger: payments and reconciliation logic.
-This service is our way of representing Modern Lending’s payment processor of choice: this can be a card processor or Modern Treasury Payments API if you’re using ACH, wire, or RTP.
-Transactions come in as webhooks and get parsed as ledger transactions according to the rules presented below.
+This service represents Modern Lending’s payment processor of choice: this can be a card processor or Modern Treasury Payments API.
+Transactions come in as webhooks and get parsed as ledger-compatible entries according to the rules presented below.

 A chart of accounts is a simple depiction of the accounts Modern Lending will need, their type, and normality.